-A partial automorphism over M is a partial isomorphism from M to M. A partial automorphism α is regular if α leaves segments intact and takes any foot to a foot of the same segment.
-The domain of α will be denoted $D(\alpha)$. α is safe if there is a regular extension of α to the closure $\overline{D(\alpha)}$.
+Call a partial isomorphism α from M to N regular if α leaves segments intact and takes any foot to a foot of the same segment.
+The domain of a partial isomorphism α will be denoted $D(\alpha)$.
+A regular partial isomorphism α is safe if there is a regular extension of α to the closure $\overline{D(\alpha)}$.